chaos-mesh/chaos-mesh/website/docs/user_guides/experiment_scope.md

       "metadata.name": "my-pod"
 ```

-More details about field selectors, you can refer to the [Kubernetes document](https://kubernetes.io/docs/concepts/overview/working-with-objects/field-selectors/).
+For more details about field selectors, refer to the [Kubernetes document](https://kubernetes.io/docs/concepts/overview/working-with-objects/field-selectors/).

 ## Pod phase selectors

-Pod Phase selectors are used to filtering the chaos experiment targets by the condition and defined as a set of string.
-Supported condition: `Pending`, `Running`, `Succeeded`, `Failed`, `Unknown`.
+Pod Phase selectors filter chaos experiment targets by the condition.
+Defined as a set of string.
+Supported conditions: `Pending`, `Running`, `Succeeded`, `Failed`, `Unknown`.
 For example:

 ```yaml
 spec: